|Teaching vs Training|

 One meeting, when we got to the point where we were starting to talk about the devotional life, I asked a simple question: "How many of you have been told all your life you should study the Bible every day?"
 Every hand when up.
 Then I asked another question: "How many of you have ever had someone sit down and show you how to study the Bible so you can get something out of it?"
 Not one hand went up.

-They had all been taught the importance of Bible study, but had never been trained in how to study the Bible.
+They had all been taught the importance of Bible study, but had never been trained in how to do it effectively.
 Unfortunately, their situation is not unique.
 Believers are told to pray, but not shown how.
 They are told to overcome sin, but not shown how.
 They are told to witness, but not shown how.
 Telling someone what to do, but not showing them how only creates frustration, guilt, and a sense of failure.
 Putting a stronger focus on training creates disciples who are fulfilled, competent and successful.

 The Great Commission calls us to make disciples.
 While that certainly includes teaching them the basic doctrines of the Bible, it is not limited to that.
 We must also train them in the basic skills of the Bible, how to "observe all things" commanded by Christ.
 We must help new believers not only know what the Bible says, but also equip them to do it.
 We do a fair bit of teaching, but not near enough training.